 A Snapshot in Time

-When the Griffith family moved to Perth in 1942 it was leased to a Mr. Eric Hamilton (brother in law to Griffith) in 1943.
-Mr Bill Kelsey operated it in 1944 to 45 and then it went back to Bill Griffith from December 1945 to February 1946 when the business was bought by Mr. Tom and Nell Foster (nee Heelan)
+When the Griffith family moved to Perth in 1942 the Shop was leased to Mr. Eric Hamilton (brother in law to Griffith) for a short period.
+Mr Bill Kelsey operated it in 1944 to 1945 and then it went back to Bill Griffith from December 1945 to February 1946 when the Shop and the business was bought by Tom and Nell Foster (nee Heelan)

-Tom and Nell, both keen tennis players, met at the Catholic Tennis in Geraldton and both were keen members of the Hibernian Badminton Club.
-They were married in St. Patrick’s Cathedral, Melbourne, in January 1942
+Tom and Nell, both keen tennis players, met at the Catholic Tennis Club in Geraldton and in addition both were keen members of the Hibernian Badminton Club.
+They were married in St. Patrick’s Cathedral, Melbourne, in January 1942.

 Tom and his delightful bride lived in Melbourne for 5 years where he was employed in an all important munitions factory.
-These were happy times for the two of them despite the backdrop of war they did their best to enjoy themselves taking in the football, the Tivoli Theatre, horse races at Flemington and the abundance of local Chinese food.
+These were happy times for the two of them despite the backdrop of war, and they did their best to enjoy themselves by taking in the football, the Tivoli Theatre, horse races at Flemington and the abundance of local Chinese food.

 Tenindewa in the early 1950s consisted of the house and the shop with the Community Hall next door.
-Opposite (over the line) were the Stock Yards, the Cooperative Bulk Handling (CBH) Weighbridge shed containing the scales and office which included miniscule accommodation for the Weighbridge Officer.
-CBH’s footprint included one permanent Storage Shed and in the harvest to out-loading period a semi permanent storage known as a “pigpen” The Government Railway (WAGR) was the focal point with a Siding Shed, with a largish Goods Shed which had the capacity (height and width) to allow the Locomotives and its wagons to move through plus numerous Railway Employee houses and along with (on occasions) some tents.
-About 200 meters south of the shop and on the other side of the Geraldton-Mount Magnet Road was what was locally known as the “big-house” which was the most impressive homestead completed in 1915 for one of Tenindewa’s first farmers (known those days as settlers)
+Opposite (over the line) were the Stock Yards, the Cooperative Bulk Handling (CBH) depot and weighbridge shed containing the scales and an office which left miniscule accommodation space for a Weighbridge Officer.
+CBH’s footprint included one permanent Storage Shed and in the harvest to out-loading period a semi permanent storage known as a “pigpen” The Government Railway (WAGR) was the focal point with its Siding and largish Goods Shed which had the capacity (height and width) to allow the Locomotives and their wagons to move through.
+There were also numerous Railway Employee houses along with (on occasions) some tents for casuals.
+About 200 meters south of the shop and on the other side of the Geraldton-Mount Magnet Road was what was locally known as the “Big-House”.
+It was a most impressive homestead given the times, but not surprisingly as it was built by the famous Bert Crothers of (later) Geraldton Building Company fame.
+The house was completed in 1914 for one of Tenindewa’s first farmers (termed those days as settlers) in Norman McNeil Fry